fujitsu/ism-ansible/Readme.md

 $ export PYTHONPATH=$PYTHONPATH:$ANSIBLE_LIBRARY
 ```

-### 3. Certificate arrangement of ServerView Infrastructure Manager
+### 3. Certificate assignment for ServerView Infrastructure Manager

-In order to carry out https communication, the certificate is arranged in Ansible server.
+Acquire the certificate used for https communication and assign in the Ansible server.

-For information on how to arrange certificates, refer to "3.1.1 Preparation" in
+For information on how to assign certificates, refer to "3.1.1 Preparation" in
 "FUJITSU Software ServerView Infrastructure Manager V2.2 REST API Reference Manual".

 ### 4. Setting of config file